-High School students are not allowed to attend Middle School dances, and Middle School students are not allowed to attend High School dances.
+Senior high students are not allowed to attend middle school dances, and middle school students are not allowed to attend senior high dances.
 All other dances: students will have 30 minutes to enter a dance once the doors open for entry, unless they will be working.
 Advisors will let the office know during the school day who will be working.